Killing of Christine Demeter

 The case was investigated by Detective William Teggart (who would later rise to police chief) of the Peel Regional Police.
-Demeter's husband, Peter Demeter, was subsequently convicted of hiring a killer to murder her to cash in on a million-dollar insurance policy.
+Demeter's husband, Peter Demeter, was subsequently convicted, seventeen months after the killing, of hiring a killer to murder her to cash in on a million-dollar insurance policy.
 He was sentenced to life imprisonment.
-As of May 31, 2010, Peter Demeter (now 77 years old) is still in prison in Ontario.
+He later received a second life sentence for unrelated criminal acts; as of May 31, 2010, then 77 years old, he was still in prison in Ontario.

 George Jonas and his then-wife Barbara Amiel, published a book about the case, By Persons Unknown: The Strange Death of Christine Demeter (1976).

 The Demeter case served as the basis for the fictional 1978 film I Miss You, Hugs and Kisses, directed by Murray Markowitz.
 The victim is renamed Magdalene Kruschen and is played by German actress Elke Sommer.